Financial Assistance & Foreign Language Area Studies (FLAS) Fellowships

 Summer FLAS (Graduate & Undergraduate)

-Seven Summer FLAS fellowships are available for undergraduate and graduate students to study African languages through domestic or overseas programs (minimum contact hours and duration are required).
+Summer FLAS fellowships are available for undergraduate and graduate students to study African languages through domestic or overseas programs (minimum contact hours and duration are required).
 The Summer FLAS covers up to $5000 in tuition and provides a $2500 stipend for living expenses.
 For students studying overseas, the African Studies Center may be able to fund travel costs up to $1000, although this is not guaranteed as part of the award.
-The same eligibility requirements exist as for the academic year Undergraduate FLAS, namely undergraduates must apply to study at the intermediate or advanced level.
-The same restriction does not apply to graduate student applicants.
+The same eligibility requirements exist as for the academic year FLAS, namely all undergraduate and graduate students must apply to study at the intermediate (2nd year), advanced (3rd) or superior (4th) levels.